-Thanks to affordable retailers like Kmart, Target, Pottery Barn and H&M, getting your hands on the latest and greatest trendy décor item to update your space is easier now than ever before, and it doesn’t cost much to do it.
-While some trends have endured several seasons, such as the popularity of millennial pink, indoor plants and white-washed interiors, other trends haven’t quite experienced the same longevity.
+Thanks to affordable retailers like Myer, Big W, Kmart and IKEA, getting your hands on the latest and greatest décor item to update your space is easier than ever before, and it doesn’t cost much to do it.
+While some trends have endured several seasons, such as sanded timber floorboards, indoor plants and white-washed interiors, other trends haven’t quite experienced the same longevity.

-The scary, and somewhat frustrating, thing about this story, is that many of these trends aren’t all that old, but they’re already terribly dated.
-Here are six trendy décor items you need to get rid of now, because they’re more passé than personality-packed.
+The scary, and somewhat frustrating, thing about this story, is that many of these trends aren’t very old, but already seem terribly dated.
+Here are six trendy décor items you need to get rid of now because they’re more passé than personality-packed.

 1. Inspirational signs, quotes and words

 While many people swear by the inspiring powers of daily affirmations, the powers of inspirational or cutesy quotes fall flat once in the context of interiors.
 It’s time to ditch the ‘live, love, laugh’ signs and move on to some unique art prints or photographic imagery for your walls.

 While Palm Springs style has definitely enjoyed a resurgence, these leggy birds had their heyday circa 2016, started to fade in 2017, and now they’re officially dated.
 If you’re still sporting pink flamingos on your cushions, lamps or decorative objects, it’s time to let them go.
 Try a timeless botanical print instead.